Mkohm/Pirka/README.md

-# Pirka
+# Pirka - the student helper
 A chatbot developed using API.AI and a python web server.
+Release date of Pirka is 27.april 2017

 ![Pirka running](https://github.com/Mkohm/Pirka/blob/master/pirka.png "Pirka running")

 ## Usage